AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 ### Data usage

-This section shows the amount of downloaded and uploaded data, and saved traffic for the selected time period and data type.
+This section shows the amount of downloaded and uploaded data and saved traffic for the selected time period and data type.
 Tap *saved*, *uploaded*, or *downloaded* to view the graph of data usage over time.

 ### Apps